Yandex Cloud

 • Deploying a fault-tolerant architecture with preemptible VMs

-• Running computations on a schedule in DataSphere
+• Running scheduled computations in DataSphere

 See alsoSee also